franceskoback/CUTnRUN/README.md

       - **Argument 2**: path to data folder containing bedgraphs
       - **Argument 3**: path to folder where you want to store your results (and bash script this python script generates)
       - **Argument 4**: "y" or "n"-- "y" if there is an igg control
+      - **Note**: If not using igg control, this script has a built-in manual threshold value of 0.1.
+To modify this threshlold, simply enter the python script and modify the value manually.

   - **Script 4 Annotation**
       - **four_Annotation.py Argument 1**: path to data containing bed file outputs from SEACR (*relaxed.bed and *stringent.bed)